How Does LendingTree Get Paid?

 Points are worth 25% more when you redeem for travel through Chase Travel℠

-Our take: The Ink Business Preferred® Credit Card is a great option if you spend a large amount on business purchases each year and want to be rewarded for doing so.
-Along with offering valuable rewards on popular expenses — like shipping, advertising and travel — the card provides an extremely high sign-up bonus.
-Just know, there’s also a high spend requirement to earn the bonus as well as an annual fee.
+The Ink Business Preferred® Credit Card is a great option if you spend a large amount on business purchases each year and want to be rewarded for doing so.
+Along with offering valuable rewards on popular expenses — like shipping, advertising and travel — the card provides one of the largest sign-up bonuses available.

 Pros and cons